Search

 Apparatus :

-To 500 ml of the sample add 5.0ml of copper sulphate solution and acidify to pH less than 4.0 with phosphoric acid, using methyl orange as indicator.
-Omit this treatment in the case of samples preserved by the addition of copper sulphate and phosphoric acid.
-Transfer to distillation apparatus and distil until about 450ml of the distillate is collected.
-Stop distillation and when boiling ceases to add 50 ml of water to the distillation flask.
-Continue distillation operation until a total of 500 ml has been collected.
+To 500 ml of the sample add 5.0ml of copper sulfate solution and acidify to pH less than 4.0 with phosphoric acid, using methyl orange as an indicator.
+Omit this treatment in the case of samples preserved by the addition of copper sulfate and phosphoric acid.
+Transfer to the distillation apparatus and distill until about 450ml of the distillate is collected.
+Stop distillation and when boiling ceases add 50 ml of water to the distillation flask.
+Continue the distillation operation until a total of 500 ml has been collected.